Hippos-Sussita

-Hippos (from Greek: Horse) was a prosperous city in Greco-Roman times, set on a hill overlooking the Sea of Galilee.
-The city thrived for over a millennium, but declined after the Muslim conquest, and abandoned after an earthquake in 749 CE.
-Known also as Sussita, today Hippos is an archeological site that is very rich in finds, yet rarely visited by tour groups.
+Set on a hill overlooking the Sea of Galilee, the city of Hippos (from Greek: Horse) prospered in Greco-Roman times.
+The town thrived for over a millennium but declined after the Muslim conquest and finally abandoned after an earthquake in 749 CE.
+Known also as Sussita, today, Hippos is an archeological site rich in finds, yet rarely visited by tour groups.

 History of Hippos Sussita

-Hippos was first settled in the Hellenistic period, by the Seleucid Greeks.
-Later, in Roman times, Hippos became a member of the Decapolis, a cultural treaty of ten cities that were affiliated with Greco-Roman culture.
-In the 2nd century, after the Roman oppression of two Jewish revolts, the city enjoyed unprecedented prosperity.
-It was rebuilt around a main street (Decumanus), and had a water channel (aquaductum) beneath it, feeding a bath house (Termae), and a water reservoir under the city’s main court (forum).
-Around the forum was an imperial shrine (kyble), a council hall (odeon), a main public hall (Basilica), and a theatre.
-From the 4th century the city was gradually Christianized.
-It became a seat of a bishop and had at least 5 churches.
-Despite its protected location and defenses, Hippos was conquered by Muslim forces in 641 CE.
-The city then gradually declined and was finally abandoned after the 749 CE earthquake.
+Apperently the Seleucid Greeks founded Hippos in the second century BCE.
+In Roman times, Hippos became a member of the Decapolis, a cultural treaty of ten cities affiliated with Greco-Roman culture.
+The town enjoyed unprecedented prosperity in the 2nd century AD after the Roman oppression of two Jewish revolts.
+A main street (Decumanus) ran across the city, with a water channel (aqueduct) running beneath it.
+It provided water to the city’s bathhouse and a water reservoir under the city’s central court (forum).
+An imperial shrine (kyble), a council hall (odeon), a central public hall (Basilica), and a theatre crowned the central court.
+From the 4th century AD Hippos became the seat of a bishop and had at least five churches.
+Despite its protected location and defenses, the Muslims conquered the city in 641 AD.
+The city gradually declined and abandoned after the 749 AD earthquake.

 The Rediscovery of Hippos Sussita

-In 1885 Gottlieb Schumacher was the first to map the site, yet he mistakenly identified it with the city of Gamla.
-During the 1948 Israeli-Arab War, Syrian forces camped at hippos to bombard Kibbutz Ein-Gev beneath it.
-In return, on the night of June 17-18, 1948 the commander of Ein Gev, 25 years old Meir Kothenski, devised a daring raid to conquer the mountain.
-Hippos is under Israeli control ever since.
-In the 1950s the first excavations were carried at the site, when it was still an Israeli military post.
-The excavations were resumed on the turn of the 21st century and are carried out to this day, every summer, by a joint Israeli-Polish-American expedition.
-In 2019 a fifth church was found at the site, with decoration alluding the miracle of the multiplication of Loaves and Fish (Mark 6).
+In 1885, Gottlieb Schumacher mapped the site, yet he mistakenly identified it with Gamla.
+During the 1948 Israeli-Arab War, Syrian forces camped at hippos to bombard Kibbutz Ein-Gev.
+In return, on the night of June 17-18, 1948, the commander of Ein Gev, 25-year-old Meir Kothenski, devised a daring raid to conquer the mountain.
+In the 1950s, an Israeli expedition conducted the first excavations at the site.
+A joint Israeli-Polish-American expedition resumed the excavations at the turn of the 21st century and are carried out to this day.

 Touring Hippos Sussita

-Although Hippos was declared a national park already in 1964, to this day it does not have a proper paved road reaching it.
-The single paved road reaching its southeastern access is officially closed for vehicles, although not blocked.
-Furthermore, the path from the road the site passes between minefields.
-Aside the wealth of archaeological finds, the site provides the most stunning panoramas of the Sea of Galilee and its surroundings.
+The site is accessed by a path from it southeastern end, which passes between minefields.
+Aside from the wealth of archaeological finds, the site provides the most stunning panoramas of the Sea of Galilee and its surroundings.

 Is Hippos-Sussita Referred to In the New Testament?